LincaMarius/ISAP-1_Instruction_Set/README.md

 -	EA = STA * T4
 -	DM = STA * T4
 -	R/W = STA * T4
+-	NEXT = STA * T5 + STA * T6 + STA * T7 + STA * T8

+Using the NEXT signal moves to the next instruction without losing micro-steps.
+This variable microcode length system for the STA instruction will use 4/5=0.8 which is 80% of the time compared to 4/8=0.5 and 50% if we do not use this option.

+Use of the NEXT signal is optional.
+The simplified version of this instruction can also be used:
+- NEXT = JMP * T5

+In this variant, if the microprogram reaches one of steps T6 - T8, it will not automatically jump to the next instruction and the time related to steps T6 - T8 is lost.

 *If we implement the Control Block using Combinational Logic we will use these equations.*